Meet the Foundation Board Volunteers 2013-2014

 Cal, a South Dakota native went on to receive his ED.S in Guidance and Counseling in 1972.
 He then attended the University of New Mexico where he earned his Master’s in Counseling.
 Over the next several years he held positions at a Cooperative Ed Teacher and School Counselor.

 Applying for a student advising job at EIU, he went on to complete his Doctorate with the University of Illinois.
 Following retirement he returned to work advising elementary and secondary education students.
-This is Cal’s second year serving as a Volunteer on the Foundation’s Scholarships & Grants Committee.
+This is Cal’s third year serving as a Volunteer on the Foundation’s Scholarships & Grants Committee.

 Alison Maley - Springfield, Illinois

 Alison earned her BA in Political Science from Eastern in 2002 and her MA in Political Science from Eastern in 2010.
 In February 2011, Alison became the Governmental Relations/Public Relations Director for the Illinois Principals Association in Springfield, IL.
 Alison works with lobbyists within the Illinois Statewide School Management Alliance to research and lobby issues important to school principals, superintendents, school boards, and school business officials.
 Upon graduation from EIU in 2002, Alison began her career as a legislative aide with State Representatives Brandon Phelps, a Democrat from Harrisburg, IL, and Bob Flider, a Democrat from Mt.
 Zion, IL.
 After helping to manage Representative Flider’s successful re-election campaign in 2006, she returned to Charleston, IL and began work at Eastern Illinois University as a Philanthropy Director for the College of Arts & Humanities and the Honors College.
 Alison completed her graduate work in Political Science simultaneously.